AldeineRielCruz/NEULibScan-Attendance/README.md

 - Firebox (database)

 # Documentation
 *This section past this point is the documentation section, which documents and briefly explains the componenets within the web application*
+If you would want to read the documentation via Google docs: [NEULIB-Scan Documentation](https://docs.google.com/document/d/16qOQxCK-8VFSu8Be2-HOJK3x8kaXIb6fhOQY6LY3hRU/edit?usp=sharing)
+But the documentation from here and there are pratically simillar, just in different formats.

 ### The main Login Screen

 #### **Email field**
 The Email field inputs a student's institutional email.
 Similar to an 'email' input field, it requires the email address of the school: '@neu.edu.ph' for it to be a valid input, if it doesn't it will show an error message.

 ~/src/app/components/StudentCheckIn.tsx